Selminha/testlatte/README.md

 * `testlatte.filePath`: Directory from which to search and run the tests.
 Default value is `test/`
 * `testlatte.customArguments`: Custom arguments to TestCafé command line.
+* `testlatte.testcafePath`: Path to the TestCafe module used to execute the tests.
+If it is not configured it will use the path `[testWorkspaceFolder]/node_modules/testcafe/bin/testcafe.js` where `testWorkspaceFolder` is the workspace folder of the test.